BradPowell23/jeremyn644.github.io/README.md

-The folders in `docs` contain all the files that were used to create the website
+The folders and files in `docs` contain all the files that were used to create the website